 Not being myself a 70’s session musician completist I did have to look up a few of the names.
 The Gelb names are more familiar, expect one.
 Vic Chesnutt, Jason Lytle and Victoria (Williams) are folk singers (or were, as sadly Chesnutt has passed).
 Evan Dando, Juliana Hatfield, and P.J.
 Harvey are/were alt-rock superstars.
 Bobby Plant would be Robert Plant of Led Zeppelin fame, Bobby Neuwirth is Bobby Neuwirth.

 But here’s the point, after listening to Kristofferson and Gelb name-check Funky Donny and Curtis John, I feel an affinity for them-were I to bump into Funky Donny in an airport bar or lounge his presence would resonate with an essential familiarity.
 Even if I didn’t know precisely that it was he, I would recognize immediately that he was indeed funky, not to mention a serious problem when he’s stoned.
 And Curtis John Tucker, well, his role is still opaque to me, but he clearly had a lot to do with it.

-On the spoken introduction of the band Phosphorescent by Matthew Houck between the songs “Joe Tex, These Taming Blues” and “Los Angeles,” from Live at the Music Hall.
+On the Spoken Introduction of the Band Members of Phosphorescent by Matthew Houck on Live at the Music Hall

 On side two of Phosphorescent’s majestic 2015 live album Live from the Music Hall, the band plays a song from their 2005 album Aw Come Aw Wry, called “Joe Tex, These Taming Blues.”
 Houck’s early Phosphorescent albums are interesting–they are more ambient and keening than his mature work and some of the songs are really long.
 Joe Tex is one of the better early songs, and Houck puts a little something special into the first couple lines on the live version: